panditdhamdhere/FlowSwap/README.md

-# Flow DEX - Decentralized Exchange on Flow Blockchain
+# FlowSwap - Decentralized Exchange on Flow Blockchain

 A production-ready decentralized exchange (DEX) built on the Flow blockchain using Cadence smart contracts and React frontend.